 Another common type of injury that can cause blurred vision is a TBI or Traumatic Brain Injury.
 If, during a car accident, a person experiences a significant blow to the head, the impact can affect the brain tissue and cause swelling, which could add pressure to the optic nerve and cause blurred vision.

 Many vision problems caused by head injuries are treatable and can often be reversed with proper medical treatment.
 Other conditions, such as retinal detachment and vitreous hemorrhage, can also be observed after a car accident and require medical attention.

 What Should You Do if You Experience Blurred Vision After a Car Crash?

 If, after a car accident, you did not feel hurt and decided not to be seen by a doctor only to begin experiencing symptoms such as pain and blurred vision a while after the accident, now is the time to seek medical attention right away.
 This is important to diagnose and treat any hidden injuries from your accident and prevent them from worsening.
 In addition, if your accident was caused by a negligent driver, you will have medical records to document the extent of your injuries.

 Do You Have Any Rights to Seek Compensation if the Accident Was Caused by Someone Else?

 If your accident was caused by a negligent driver, you might be entitled to compensation for your injuries and damages.
-After seeking medical help, consult a personal injury attorney to discuss your case and learn your options.
+After seeking medical help, consult a Bellevue-based attorney for car incidents to discuss your case and learn your options.